The Healthiest You WEEK 1

 There are many other nutrients in food besides carbohydrates, protein, and fat.
 All have vital roles even though they do not provide calories.
 These nutrients include water, vitamins, minerals, and phytochemicals.
 I’ll discuss these nutrients in the coming weeks.

-Grains are mostly carbohydrates, but they contain a little fat and protein.
+are mostly carbohydrates, but they contain a little fat and protein.
+Fruits

-Fruits are all carbohydrates with only a few exceptions (such as olives and avocados).
+are all carbohydrates with only a few exceptions (such as olives and avocados).
+Vegetables

-Vegetables are mostly carbohydrates but also contain a little protein.
+are mostly carbohydrates but also contain a little protein.
+Meats

-Dairy products are a combination of carbohydrates, protein, and fat.
+products are a combination of carbohydrates, protein, and fat.
 They are actually quite high in fat, and because the fat is from an animal, it is of the unhealthy, saturated type.
 Try to get your dairy products in nonfat form when possible.
+Fats and oils

 Bread (15% protein, 70% carbohydrate, 15% fat)